actoron/jadex/docs/mkdocs-ng/docs/tutorials/quickstart-bdi/03 Beliefs and Goal Conditions.md

 Thanks to the maintain condition, the goal becomes *declarative*, which means that the agent can check (with the boolean expression implemented in the method) if the goal is currently succeeded or not.
-This is quite different to the perform patrol goal, which is only *procedural* meaning that the agent will always execute plans for the perform patrol goal and consider it succeeded after successful plan execution.
+This is quite different to the perform patrol goal, which is only *procedural*, meaning that the agent will always execute plans for the perform patrol goal and always consider it succeeded after successful plan execution.

 Declarative goals capture the desired state already in their specification and are thus more decoupled from their plans.
 E.g. when the condition is `true`, no plan needs to be executed, whereas a procedural goal will always lead to plan execution.
 Also, when the condition is `false` and stays `false` even after plan execution, the agent will look for other plans to pursue the goal, whereas a procedural goal is always considered to have succeeded after plans (i.e. procedures) are completed.

 ### The `@Belief` Annotation